 Exceptional legal representation when taking on the government

 Prominent Philadelphia attorney Michael T. van der Veen and his legal team care passionately about the well-being of people injured due to the negligence of others.
 He has assembled a team of innovative and skilled personal injury attorneys who share his dedication to seeing injured accident victims made whole again.
-If you have been injured in an accident caused by an unsafe roadway, do not delay in scheduling a free initial consultation with an Philadelphia unsafe roadway attorney from The Law Offices of Michael T. van der Veen by calling our Philadelphia office at (215) 515-6892, or contact us through our website.
+If you have been injured in an accident caused by an unsafe roadway, do not delay in scheduling a free initial consultation with an Philadelphia unsafe roadway attorney from van der Veen, O’Neill, Hartshorn, and Levin by calling our Philadelphia office at (215) 515-6892, or contact us through our website.